franBec/pollitoDev/content/en/blog/2023-12-29-contract-driven-dev-2.md

 ![Spring default error](/uploads/2023-12-29-contract-driven-dev2/screencapture-localhost-8080-2023-12-29-15_57_47.png)

 Now is a good moment to init a git, and close it up here.
-Next part we'll create the OpenAPI specifications for the controllers to implement, and for the feign-client to extend.
+Next part we'll create the OAS for the controllers to implement, and for the feign-client to extend.